DOME-4-0/reference-connector/README.md

 # Reference-Connector-Template
-This is a template for a wrapper that will allow third-party tools and services to consume data from the DOME 4.0 platform, perform some functionality, and return relevant data back to DOME 4.0 to the benefit of the platform's users.
+This is a template for a wrapper that will allow third-party connectors to provide data on the DOME 4.0 platform.

 The template has been created using [cookiecutter](https://github.com/cookiecutter/cookiecutter).